Our dad liked fishing. His dad liked fishing. So, sons and grandsons like fishing too.

 We have caught trout out of smaller streams than this.
 There are rocks behind which the trout can rest and deeper pools where they congregate.
 Running water keeps nutrients flowing on the surface for them to strike as they pick and choose when and what to eat.

 This river remains an anchor in a big city, a place to relax and stroll, a jazz song out of nature’s music book.
-One of the better things about the city of Cuenca is that it hasn’t crowded out the country that is inside it.
+One of the better things about the city of Cuenca is that it hasn’t crowded out the nature that is inside it.

 If I were to move here, it would be by this river.